downtocode/glauss/README.md

 `./waf install`

 The program can be run in any directory as it has no dependence on any external files.
 For developer convenience, it's possible to avoid program installation.
-Just run `make` without the install part and then the ./physengine.sh shell script.
+Just build and run the shell script without installing.

 Running
 -------